 The objective of this work item:

-WT-1: UPF data collection enhancements for the QoS and Policy Assistance analytics, i.e. to enhance the UPF to support a new event for exposure of application-level QoS metrics, to enable the NWDAF to provide accurate statistics and prediction of the QoE of the requested QoS parameter set(s).
+WT-1: UPF data collection enhancements for the QoS and Policy Assistance analytics, i.e. to enhance the UPF to support a new event for exposure of application-level QoS metrics, to enable the NWDAF to provide accurate statistics and prediction of the QoE of the requested QoS parameter set(s) for QoS and Policy Assistance analytics.

 TU estimates and dependencies